-Whether you’re just starting walking for fitness or you’re already getting 10,000 steps per day, the right shoe makes a difference in your physical comfort and exercise program.
-Comfortable, well-fitted shoes allow you to get out and walk (or run) without suffering from foot pain, shin splints, calf strain, knee pain or hip discomfort.
-The perfect running or walking shoes can take you from the trail or track to the store, office, or school and back without breaking your stride.
+Comfortable, well-fitting shoes allow you to get out and walk (or run) without suffering from foot pain, shin splints, knee pain or other injuries.
+You’ll be able to walk from the trail or track to the store, office, or school and back without breaking your stride.

 Style, safety, stability: running vs. walking shoes